fablabbcn/smartcitizen-docs/docs/Guides/deployments/Deploying Smart Citizen Station.md

 ## Hardware

-The unit should come assembled and ready to use.
+The Stations should come assembled and ready to use.
 It consists of various parts:

 - Enclosure and mounting system
 - Sensors module